Senior Hamas leader said his group signed a pledge to back Palestinian bid to join International Criminal Court.

 The second major strategy of hasbara engineersis their attempt to force the international public to make a choice between Israel and Hamas.
 However, many people and political entities around the world reject this false choice, opting to side with the oppressed civilians who have no way to flee or seek shelter in the open-air prison known as Gaza.

 he genocidal war on Gaza has made it evident that, especially in the West, a split exists between the political elite on the one hand, and civil society and the international solidarity movement on the other.
-Undoubtedly, criticism did come, though maybe a little late, from Israel's closest allies There were even a few cases of defection from the ranks of their political elites (most notably the UK minister Baroness Warsi), with some even heeding Amnesty International's call for an arms embargo against Israel and for Israel's human rights violations to be referred to the Internationl Criminal Court.
+Undoubtedly, criticism did come, though maybe a little late, from Israel's closest allies.
+There were even a few cases of defection from the ranks of their political elites (most notably the UK minister Baroness Warsi), with some even heeding Amnesty International's call for an arms embargo against Israel and for Israel's human rights violations to be referred to the Internationl Criminal Court.
 Indeed, Palestine has for the first time become a bone of contention in the domestic politics of some Western countries.

 In general, however, those in the corridors of power remain largely entrapped within the dominant narrative that the apartheid Israeli state peddles to justify the carnage in Gaza.
 Many world leaders, including United States President Barack Obama and UN Secretary General Ban Ki-moon, have toed the hasbara line in their defence of Israel's genocidal war.